70 Easy Thai Recipes for Beginners

 It’s an easy, comforting dessert that’s perfect for winding down after a spicy meal or whenever you need a little sweetness in your life.

-Thai bananas in coconut milk served in a blue bowl.
+Traditional Thai dessert of bananas simmered in sweet coconut milk, served in a patterned blue and white bowl with a spoonful lifted.

 46. Thai grilled bananas